thrawn01/args/README.md

 * Support different types of optional prefixes (--, -, ++, +, etc..)
 * Support for Config only options
 * Support for Groups
-* Support for Etcd v3
+* Support for Etcd v3 (See: https://github.com/thrawn01/args-etcd)
-* Support for Watching Etcd v3 for changes and hot reload
+* Support for Watching Etcd v3 for changes and hot reload (See: https://github.com/thrawn01/args-etcd)
 * Support Positional Arguments
 * Support for adhoc configuration groups using AddConfigGroups()
 * Generate Help Message